 You can print the seed packets on regular computer paper or do what I did which was use plain brown paper.
 Just cut the brown paper to the size of standard computer paper.

 Print the packets, cut them out and fold them along the fold lines.
-Glue the back together and start sorting seeds.
+Glue or tape the back together and start sorting seeds.

 So print at will and print as often as you like.

 If you missed the link up top, here is the link to the seed packets.
 I’ll have an in depth look at how to save seeds in a post coming up.